godotengine/godot-docs/tutorials/ui/size_and_anchors.rst

 Adjusting the two horizontal or the two vertical anchors to different values will make the control change size when the parent control does.
-Here, the control is set to anchor its bottom-right corner to the parent's bottom right, while the top-left control margins are still anchored to the top-left of the parent, so when re-sizing the parent, the control will always cover it, leaving a 20 pixel margin:
+Here, the control is set to anchor its bottom-right corner to the parent's bottom-right, while the top-left control margins are still anchored to the top-left of the parent, so when re-sizing the parent, the control will always cover it, leaving a 20 pixel margin: